infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Operable principle for Android.md

 | **Screenshot 1.** Text containing link is part of a longer text | **Screenshot 2.** Link implemented as regular TextView or Button |
 | <img src="https://imgur.com/wj8hWQy.png" width="50%"> | <img src="https://imgur.com/b833Hol.png" width="50%"> |
 | **Screenshot 3.** Link text implemented using URLSpan | **Screenshot 4.** Link as part of longer text should be implemented using URLSpan |

-:white_check_mark: **Success criteria**

-- it is clear which part of the UI is link

-- defined description of the link view or link itself is providing enough information about its purpose

 :no_entry_sign: **Failure criteria**